Study at the University of Oxford

 - Living costs of up to £20,000 for the duration of the one-year course

-All MSc in Clinical Embryology applicants who submit their completed graduate studies application form by 12 noon (UK time) on Tuesday, 2 December 2025 are eligible.
+Applications for this scholarship are now closed.
+All MSc in Clinical Embryology applicants who submitted their completed graduate studies application form by 12 noon (UK time) on Tuesday, 2 December 2025 are eligible for this scholarship.
+Incomplete applications will not be eligible for assessment in this round or for consideration for departmental scholarships.

 - Academic achievement and excellence, demonstrated through degree results, previous University prizes and awards, and other academic achievements.